pre-142-training/r4ds-courses/tabular-data.md

  extra arguments 'begin', 'end' will be disregarded [1] 1
 ```
-- You have to use the correct argument name.
+- You have to use the correct argument names to get the correct results.

 How to find the names of a function's arguments